Battle of Fort Sumter: Decisions for war

-On April 4, as the supply situation on Sumter became critical, President Lincoln ordered a relief expedition, to be commanded by a former naval captain (and future Assistant Secretary of the Navy) Gustavus V. Fox, who had proposed a plan for nighttime landings of smaller vessels than the Star of the West.
+On April 4, as the supply situation on Sumter became critical, President Lincoln ordered a relief expedition, to be commanded by a former naval captain, and future Assistant Secretary of the Navy, Gustavus V. Fox, who proposed a plan for nighttime landings of smaller vessels than the Star of the West.
 Fox's orders were to land at Sumter with supplies only, and if he was opposed by the Confederates, to respond with the U.S. Navy vessels following and to then land both supplies and men.
 This time, Maj.
 Anderson was informed of the impending expedition, although the arrival date was not revealed to him.
 On April 6, Lincoln notified Pickens that "an attempt will be made to supply Fort Sumter with provisions only, and that if such attempt be not resisted, no effort to throw in men, arms, or ammunition will be made without further notice, [except] in case of an attack on the fort."

-Lincoln's notification had been made to the governor of South Carolina, not the new Confederate government, which Lincoln did not recognize.
+Lincoln's notification was made to the governor of South Carolina, not the new Confederate government, which Lincoln did not recognize.
 Pickens consulted with Beauregard, the local Confederate commander.
 Soon President Davis ordered Beauregard to repeat the demand for Sumter's surrender, and if it did not, to reduce the fort before the relief expedition arrived.
 The Confederate cabinet, meeting in Montgomery, endorsed Davis's order on April 9.
 Only Secretary of State Robert Toombs opposed this decision: he reportedly told Jefferson Davis the attack "will lose us every friend at the North.
 You will only strike a hornet's nest. ...
 Legions now quiet will swarm out and sting us to death.
 It is unnecessary.
 It puts us in the wrong.
 It is fatal."